m-deepankar-singh/cultus-platform/docs/prd.md

 *   Password complexity rules and recovery mechanisms.
 *   Archiving or soft-deleting clients, products, or users instead of permanent deletion.
 *   Managing the question banks effectively as they grow.
+*   Handling failures or unexpected outputs from AI generation services (quizzes, projects, interview questions).
+*   Ensuring robustness and fairness of AI grading for projects and video submissions across diverse student inputs.
+*   Managing costs associated with third-party AI service APIs.
+*   Preventing students from "gaming" the AI systems (e.g., rapidly refreshing projects/questions, manipulating video submissions).
+*   Privacy and data security for student video submissions and AI analysis data.
+*   Content moderation or review mechanisms for AI-generated content if necessary.
+*   Fallback mechanisms if AI services are unavailable.
+*   Clear explanation to students on how AI is used for grading and feedback.
+*   Ensuring fairness and appropriate difficulty scaling for AI-generated Promotion Exam questions.
+*   Managing student expectations around the one-time nature of Promotion Exams.
+*   What happens if a student accidentally skips a promotion exam they intended to take?

 ### 5.4.
 UI/UX highlights
 *   Clean, professional, and consistent design across both Admin Panel and Main App.